À Bloc Bradley photo exhibition at Look Mum No Hands!

 David, before friends and those stumbling upon the exhibit, fondly recounts these stories.
 The Cavendish winner’s landscape took hours, and a number of appeals to security, to obtain that one, very iconic shot (with all the sentimental paraphernalia that comes with it).
 The French gentlemen seen in one photo, in fact, pressed him into eating and drinking with them, allowing him to become a part of the excitement of the Tour.
 During his time in France, David recalls, there is such a wild, patriotic enthusiasm for the Tour that he couldn’t find in England.

 The exhibition is impressive not simply for its background and appearance, but also the logistics of such a project are impressive.
 Taking a month off from work, David assumed a caravan-based, roaming lifestyle before catching the trail of the Tour de France, and then, unnervingly hot on their trails, pursued them.
 And that isn’t easy, to maintain proximity to the racers takes getting up at 6am and earlier, and either cycling and driving through until dusk and beyond- how the athletes themselves manage this feat is anyone’s guess, and is something to be admired.

 David recounts all these experiences with a humble, personal satisfaction: the historical importance of these races, especially to Britain, add a touch of the fantastical to his pieces.
 It is well worth the evening to go down to Look Mum No Hands! and experience the Tour de France through the eyes of an avid fan and lover of this sport and sporting event.

-For further information or to book tickets visit here.
+À Bloc Bradley is at Look Mum No Hands! until 11th October 2012.
+For further information or to book tickets visit the gallery’s website here.